GoogleCloudPlatform/pubsub/kafka-connector/README.md

 both a sink connector (to copy messages from Kafka to Cloud Pub/Sub) and a source connector (to copy messages from Cloud Pub/Sub to Kafka).

-Since Cloud Pub/Sub has no notion of partition or key, the sink connector stores these as attributes on a message.

-### Limitations

-Cloud Pub/Sub does not allow any message to be larger than 10MB.
-Therefore, if your Kafka topic has messages that are larger than this, the connector cannot be used.
-Consider setting message.max.bytes on your broker to ensure that no messages will be larger than that limit.

 ### Building

 These instructions assume you are using [Maven](https://maven.apache.org/).